 - Cherry Pie Glaze

 - Combine the flour, sugar, baking powder, and salt.
-In a separate bowl stir together the milk and egg yolks until well combined.
-Add to flour mixture and stir until combines, smooth, and no lumps remain.
+In a separate bowl, stir together the milk and egg yolks until well combined.
+Add to flour mixture and stir until combined and no lumps remain.

-- When the aebleskiver is cooked through, remove from the pan and store in a 200 oven until ready to serve.
+- When the Aebleskiver is cooked through, remove from the pan and store in a 200 degree oven until ready to serve.
 Add more oil to the cavities before each addition of batter.